antonkw/timeseries-study/README.md

 ### Run

 Both DB and App will be in place after the command:
 ```
 docker compose up
 ```

-You can notice that app tries to connect earlier than necessary.
-It causes `java.net.ConnectException: Connection refused `.
-Healthcheck for Timescale should be improved.
-Docker restarts it, and it should be ok after the second round.
+You can notice that for the first time app tries to connect to DB earlier than necessary.
+It causes `java.net.ConnectException: Connection refused`.
+Healthcheck for Timescale should be improved to trigger app deployment after Timescale is really up and running.
+Docker restarts container with the app, it is ok after the second round.

 You will see following lines:
 ![image info](./pics/docker-started.jpg)
 Feel free copy current timestamp and click the link to play around with the app.